dojo/docs/dijit/_editor/plugins/ToggleDir.rst

 .. contents::
     :depth: 2

 Not all documents in the world are read from Left-To-Right.
 There are several languages, in fact, that are read from Right-To-Left, such as Arabic, Hebrew, and so forth.
 So, there are times it would be great to see what your document would look like in Right-To-Left view.
 With this plugin, you can do that.
-The plugin provides a way to toggle RTL/LTR modes to see how it looks.

 ========
 Features